 Distance From Vancouver (South End of Lions

-Lions Gate Bridge.
-Or use Capilano Road exit from Highway 1 and go North.
-Upon
+which will get you to Grouse Mountain parking lots.
+You can also use Capilano Road exit from Highway 1 and go North.

-arriving to the Grouse Mountain parking lot, either take a gondola (see rates
+arriving to the Grouse Mountain parking lots, either take a gondola (see rates

 Chair lift ride, views, grizzly bears, an eagle, and joyful zip-liners.

 Of note: There is little shade, so watch

 out for sunburn.
 Admission is expensive, if you skip Grouse Grind and